Holiday Office Parties: Serving Up Both Cheer … and Fear!

 9/27/16

-By: Wes Jackson On Tuesday, the U.S. Department of Transportation ushered in the long-anticipated future of transportation with guidelines for “autonomous vehicles,” or self-driving cars (available here).
-The policy guidance focuses primarily on “highly automated vehicles,” (“HAVs”) or those that have automated systems that actually monitor the driving environment as opposed to merely conducting some part…
+On Tuesday, the U.S. Department of Transportation ushered in the long-anticipated future of transportation with guidelines for “autonomous vehicles,” or self-driving cars (available here).
+The policy guidance focuses primarily on “highly automated vehicles,” (“HAVs”) or those …

 Hair Follicle Testing for Truck Drivers